InferSoft-inc/app-challenge/README.md

 AWS_SECRET_ACCESS_KEY=your_aws_secret_access_key
 ```

+You can get your Cohere key [here](https://dashboard.cohere.com/api-keys)
+You can get your Groq key [here](https://console.groq.com/keys)
+You can get your OpenAI key [here](https://platform.openai.com/api-keys)

 For the AWS keys you will have to go to AWS IAM console.

 ### Build and Run with Docker Compose